-In compliance with Act 73 of 1988 of the Commonwealth of Pennsylvania and the Federal Right-to-Know Campus Security Act, the Office of Public Safety and the University Service Center, in conjunction with many other departments at Wilkes University, prepare and distribute the "For Your Safety" annual safety and security report.
-Copies are given to annually to all part-time and full-time students, employees including contracted employees, and, upon request, to applicants to the University and others.
+In compliance with Act 73 of 1988 of the Commonwealth of Pennsylvania and the Federal Right-to-Know Campus Security Act, the Wilkes University Police, in conjunction with many other departments at Wilkes University, prepare and distribute an annual security and fire safety report.

-The annual safety and security report serves the following purposes:
+The report serves the following purposes:

-- Shows how the University reports, investigates and handles crime and emergency situations on or near University property;
+- Shows how the University reports, investigates, and handles crime and emergency situations on or near University property;

-- Advises the University community of the many University resources that are available to assist in emergencies;
+- Advises the University community of the many University resources that are available to assist in emergencies.

-- Provides tips to mitigate threats to the safety of the University community; Provides other safety and security information to the University community so that informed decisions may be made; and
+- Provides tips to mitigate threats to the safety of the University community; Provides other safety and security information to the University community so that informed decisions may be made.

-- Assure compliance with the requirements of the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, 20 USC 1092(f);
+- Assure compliance with the requirements of the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, 20 USC 1092(f).

-The University’s final crime statistics are compiled by the The Office of Public Safety and The University Service Center using crime definitions found in the FBI Uniform Crime Reporting Handbook.
+This annual report is published and released by October 1 of each year.
+Copies are given to all part-time and full-time students, employees including contracted employees, and, upon request, to applicants to the University and others.
+The University’s final crime statistics are compiled by the Wilkes University Police Department and The University Service Center using crime definitions found in the FBI Uniform Crime Reporting Handbook.
 In compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, 20 USC 1092(f), the statistics for the three most recent calendar years include crimes that occurred:

-- on Campus (any building or property owned or controlled by Wilkes University within the same reasonably contiguous geographic area and used by Wilkes University in direct support of, or in a manner related to, the University’s educational purposes, including residence halls and any building or property that is within or reasonably contiguous to the area identified above that is owned by the University but controlled by another person, is frequently used by Wilkes students and supports institutional purposes);
+- On Campus (any building or property owned or controlled by Wilkes University within the same reasonably contiguous geographic area and used by Wilkes University in direct support of, or in a manner related to, the University’s educational purposes, including residence halls and any building or property that is within or reasonably contiguous to the area identified above that is owned by the University but controlled by another person, is frequently used by Wilkes students and supports institutional purposes).

-- on non-campus buildings or property (any building or property owned or controlled by a student organization that is officially recognized by the institution or any building or property owned or controlled by an institution that is used in direct support of, or in relation to the University’s educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the University); and
+- On non-campus buildings or property (any building or property owned or controlled by a student organization that is officially recognized by the institution or any building or property owned or controlled by an institution that is used in direct support of, or in relation to the University’s educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the University); and